|Title:||Assistant Men's Basketball Coach|

 At the completion of his career, Doino ranked tenth among VWC’s all-time leading scorers with 1,220 career points.
 Additionally, he ranked third in free throws made (332), fourth in rebounds (731), sixth in assists, and ninth in three-pointers made (104).
 Doino feels that his collegiate career has given him an additional edge with the players that he coaches.

 “My playing experience has helped me tremendously,” he says.
 “Many players want to learn from coaches that have had success as a player, and I feel that I have the tools to relate to our athletes.”

 Doino is a native of the Bronx, New York and lived there until his freshman year of high school.
 He then took his basketball talents to Scranton, Pennsylvania where he attended Abington Heights High School.
 Doino left Abington as the school’s all-time leading scorer with 1,843 points.

-During his tenure with the Bishops, Doino has helped lead Wesleyan to five straight winning seasons, two USA South Regular Season Championships, one USA South Tournament title, an NCAA Tournament berth and the second best start in program history... an 8-0 mark at the beginning of the 2008-2009 season that resulted in a top-25 national ranking.
+During his tenure with the Bishops, Doino helped lead Wesleyan to five straight winning seasons from 2008 to 2013, two USA South Regular Season Championships, one USA South Tournament title, an NCAA Tournament berth and the second best start in program history... an 8-0 mark at the beginning of the 2008-2009 season that resulted in a top-25 national ranking.
 His primary basketball duties include recruiting and developing post players.

 Doino and his wife, Lauren, reside in Rocky Mount.
 They have one son, Anthony.